StjepanBM1/aquaOS/README.md

 # About aquaOS

-## aquaOS is now on a pause for some time until I don't realise what to do with it
+## aquaOS has merged with PekOS to form ReplexOS. aquaOS will no longer be updated and developed (same goes for PekOS)

 # System Requirements